 - May register for only one course as Pass/Fail in a semester.

 - May not take as Pass/Fail a repeatable course previously taken and designated as Pass/Fail.

-- May not take as Pass/Fail those courses used to meet the requirements for their major, minor, or certificate.*
+- May not take as Pass/Fail any course used to meet the requirements for their major, minor, or certificate.*

-- Must designate courses to the Pass/Fail grade mode online, via ESTHER, no later than the posted deadline, usually the end of the 10th week of semester.
+- Must designate courses to the Pass/Fail grade mode online, via ESTHER, no later than the posted deadline, usually the end of Week 10 of the semester.

 Students may convert a pass/fail course to a graded course by submitting the proper online conversion form, via ESTHER, and must adhere to the pass/fail deadlines as stated in the Academic Calendar.
 Students wishing to designate a course as pass/fail during the summer sessions should see Registration During Summer Sessions.

-*Please Note: If students have completed as Pass/Fail courses that are needed to meet the requirements for their major, minor, or certificate, they should request in writing to the Office of the Registrar that the P grade be replaced with the letter grade earned.
+*Please Note: If students take such courses as Pass/Fail, they should request in writing to the Office of the Registrar that the P grade be replaced with the letter grade earned.
 Otherwise, the Office of the Registrar will uncover the P grade during the final degree audit process (which begins with day one of the student’s final semester).
-Once the P is uncovered, it will not be restored or subsequently returned to that course; therefore, students should review their Degree Works degree audits carefully to ensure that the courses are applied in their degree audit as expected.
+Once the P is uncovered, it will not be restored or subsequently returned to that course; therefore, students should review their Degree Works degree audits carefully to ensure that courses are applied in their degree audit as expected.